Achtung – Panzer!: Influence

 "Achtung – Panzer!" influenced motorized warfare in modern warfare.
 It brought back the 19th century school of thought that advocated manoeuvre and decisive battle outcomes in military strategy.
-Widely popularized as "Blitzkrieg tactics", the "Achtung – Panzer!" was the main driving force behind German armoured manoeuver warfare in World War II that was so successful in Europe and Africa.
-Despite tanks and armoured combat vehicles being used by the British and French in the first World War, neither had thought of tank warfare as a form of combat, choosing instead to stick of World War I-era tactics, such as trench warfare and a defensive war.
+Widely popularized as "Blitzkrieg tactics", "Achtung – Panzer!" was the main driving force behind German armoured manoeuver warfare in World War II that was so successful in Europe and Africa.
+Despite tanks and armoured combat vehicles being originated by the British and French in the first World War, neither had thought of tank warfare as a form of combat, choosing instead to stick of World War I-era tactics, such as trench warfare and a defensive war.

 Although the British and French were ahead of the Germans in tank technology before World War II, the neglect of armoured warfare led to German Panzer-spearheaded attacks gaining the upper hand in France and the Low Countries.
-This lesson was learnt by the Soviet Union and the Americans, who eventually developed their own tanks capable of fighting the Panzers – such as the Soviet T-34 and its upgraded version, T-34-85, as well as the American "M" family of tanks.
+This lesson was learnt by the Soviet Union and the Americans, who eventually developed their own tanks capable of fighting the Panzers – such as the Soviet T-34 and its upgraded version, T-34-85, as well as the American M4A3(76)W HVSS (M4A3E8).

 Motorized warfare to this day remains a major component of modern warfare as tanks and tactics evolve.
 Many nations have adopted newer tank technologies, and tank training remains a rite of passage for any military.